binfalse/binfalse.de/_posts/2011-02-12-java-lang-outofmemoryerror-java-heap-space.md

   - java
   - media
   - software
+  - xfce
+  - config
 ---

-I was just contacted concerning this Java memory problem, here is how you can get rid of it.
+I was just contacted concerning this [Java](https://www.java.com/) memory problem, here is how you can get rid of it.

 The amount of Ram for an Java application is limited by the JVM.
 To provide more memory to a <strong>single application</strong> you can start your Java process with two more parameters, like: